restfulapi/restful-api/readme.markdown

 * Why do we need selectFormat()?  it seems disconnected, as we have already selected format within the case statement.
 * JSON-as-xml depends on the formats mapped to mime-types be xmlvX and jsonvX
 * Current implementation of JSON-as-xml uses a custom marshaller for JSONObject that is registered under the named config for the format.

-# Code cleanup tasks
-* Remove unused codes from message.properties
-* Do the default messages belong in the plugin message.properties, since they are used by the plugin, and not the test app?
-* Remove OptimisticLock exception support.

 # Deficiencies in json-as-xml marshalling.
 * JSON support \b and \f (backspace and form-feed) as legal string values.
 XML 1.0 does not.
 Converting a JSON entity that contains these will produce XML that cannot be parsed.